macloo/python-beginners/flask/part4_forms/README.md

 ## Imports for forms with Flask-WTF and Flask-Bootstrap

-You will have a long list of imports at the top of your app file:
+You will have a long list of imports at the top of your Flask app file:

 ```python
 from flask import Flask, render_template, redirect, url_for